MycroftAI/documentation/_pages/picroft.md

 For more help or ideas, consider joining our [Picroft channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/picroft) or reading through our [Picroft topic on the Mycroft Forum](https://community.mycroft.ai/c/mycroft-project/Raspberry-Pi).

+#### Using the GPIO pins on the Raspberry Pi 3

+One common question we get is - "Can I use the [general purpose input output pins (GPIO)](https://www.raspberrypi.org/documentation/usage/gpio/) on the Raspberry Pi 3 with Picroft?".

+The answer is 'Yes' - but this requires some additional configuration.

+You need to add the `mycroft` user to the `gpio` group with the command

+`sudo adduser mycroft gpio`

+You also need to install some additional packages:

+`sudo apt-get install python-rpi.gpio && sudo apt-get install python3-rpi.gpio`

 ### Common issues on Picroft Devices

 #### Audio issues